 ¡Hola!
-If you are reading this, it’s NOT too late, it means you want to learn Spanish and I am more than happy to help you out in this great learning journey!
+If you are reading this, it’s NOT too late — if you want to learn Spanish, I am more than happy to help you out in this great learning journey!

 Hola, soy Cristina.
 Estoy en Berlín.

 Yes, both ser and estar mean “to be” in Spanish, so how can we know when to use one or the other?
 Let’s go briefly over how to conjugate them:

 While ser is used to express things that are permanent, estar is used for temporary situations.
 We use ser to describe nationality, time, relationships, occupation and personal attributes.
 On the other hand, estar is used for locations, emotions and temporary conditions.

 So, when having to use “to be” in Spanish, ask yourself first: Do I want to express something permanent or a personal attribute, or is it rather something temporary or related to emotions?